 The east entrance to Banff National Park is just a few kilometers west past Canmore, Alberta.
-There is an entrance fee for the park.
+There is an entrance fee for stopping in the park.

 Most local residents purchase an annual pass each year as frequent visitors to a number of National Parks in Canada will save bundles.
 Annual pass discounts are available for Campers Village customers.